 Whole life insurance lasts for the duration of someone’s life rather than a term.
 This means that you will be insured for your whole life until death.
 It offers lifelong coverage.
 The policy stays in place as long as the insured continues to pay the premiums.

 This is a level premium option, which means that you pay the same premium each month.
 It will not go up or down over time.
 This is helpful because you will not have to worry about price increases as you age.
 The death benefit is also fixed.
 This means that your loved ones will know what they are receiving at the time of your death so they can prepare financially.

 When the insured passes away, the death benefit is paid out to the beneficiaries.
 In addition, whole life insurance policies accumulate a cash value.
 This is unlike term life insurance, which does not accumulate a cash value.
 With a whole life policy with a cash value, you have the option to withdraw funds or take out a loan.
 This is useful in emergency situations.

-If you want a predictable life insurance policy, whole life insurance is a great choice for you.
+If you want a predictable life insurance policy that will last for your whole life, whole life insurance is a great choice for you.
 You will know what to expect with whole life insurance.
-With whole life insurance, your premiums, rate of return, and death benefit are all fixed.
+With whole life insurance, your premiums and death benefit are fixed.

 Benefits of Whole Life: